bgamboa1/mVSOBase/READMEY.md

 # MvsoModel

-MvsoModel is a [linear programming](https://en.wikipedia.org/wiki/Linear_programming) optimisation model for capacity expansion planning and unit commitment for distributed energy systems.
-Its name, latin for city, stems from its origin as a model for optimisation for urban energy systems.
-Since then, it has been adapted to multiple scales from neighbourhoods to continents.
+MvsoModel is a [linear programming](https://en.wikipedia.org/wiki/Linear_programming) optimization model for capacity expansion planning and unit commitment for microgrids. mVSO is an acronym, that stems from Microgrid Value Stream Optimization.
+It is capable of optimizing across any number of nodes/sites/meters across any number of distributed energy resources and across any number of utility tariffs, wholesale eneryg prices etc.

 [![Documentation Status](https://readthedocs.org/projects/MvsoModel/badge/?version=latest)](http://MvsoModel.readthedocs.io/en/latest/?badge=latest)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.594200.svg)](https://doi.org/10.5281/zenodo.594200)